KamranAzeem/docker-to-kubernetes/Migration-Part-1.md

 [kamran@kworkhorse kubernetes]$
 ```

+**Note:** At this point, setup DNS correctly, so `testblog.demo.wbitt.com` points to the IP address of the reverse proxy in the k8s cluster.

 In the `wordpress-deployment.yaml` file, ensure that the ingress has correct host name set for the wordpress website. i.e `testblog.demo.wbitt.com` .
 Then create the deployment:

 ```